Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: The Light Curve

-{\it May 2012:} AT~2016blu experienced a sharp brightening by $\sim 1$ mag (Fig.~\ref{fig:RecentZoomed2}).
-Given a period of 112.5~d (see section~\ref{sec:Priodicity} for more details), the observed time of peak brightness is within $\sim 25$~d of an expected event.

 {\it February 2014:} K. Itagaki reported an outburst discovery of AT~2016blu on February 2014.
-During the time of the reported discovery, no additional data are available to study the evolution of the light curve in detail.
-Given the derived period of 112.5~d, however, the time of the reported discovery is within $\sim 22$~d of an expected event.
+During the time of the reported discovery, no additional optical data are available to study the evolution of the light curve in detail.
+Fig.~\ref{fig:Spitzer} shows the mid-IR light curve of AT~2016blu, which confirms the outburst reported by K. Itagaki.

 {\it June 2014:} In mid-2014, G. Cortini reported the discovery of another outburst of AT~2016blu.
 Shortly thereafter, the object experienced a slight decline in its brightness (see Fig.~\ref{fig:RecentZoomed2a}).
-Again, given the period of 112.5~d, the time of the reported discovery is within $\sim 8$~d of an expected event.
+Given our derived period of $\sim 113$~d (see Section~\ref{sec:Priodicity}), the time of the reported discovery is within $\sim 11$~d of an expected event.

 {\it January 2016:} Fig.~\ref{fig:RecentZoomed3} shows that around December 2015, AT~2016blu reached an apparent magnitude of 17.6.
-Soon thereafter in February 2016, the Gaia Photometric Alerts page reported that AT~2016blu reached a maximum brightness of 17.7 mag\footnote{\url{http://gsaweb.ast.cam.ac.uk/alerts}}.
-During the \nth{5} outburst, AT~2016blu experienced multiple peaks with similar magnitudes.
+Soon thereafter in February 2016, the Gaia Photometric Alerts page reported that AT~2016blu reached a maximum brightness of 17.6~mag.
+During the \nth{4} outburst, AT~2016blu experienced multiple peaks with similar magnitudes.
 A brighter peak could have been missed if it occurred between these peaks when there was a lack of data.
+Therefore, the designation for this event is associated with the expected time of the outburst (red dashed line).

 {\it April 2016:} In mid-2016, R. Arbour reported the discovery of another outburst of AT~2016blu \citep{A16}.
-Similar to previous events, the exact time of the \nth{6} outburst is uncertain owing to the lack of data.
-Given the period of 112.5~d, the time of the reported discovery is within $\sim 29$~d of an expected event.
+Similar to previous events, the exact time of the \nth{5} outburst is uncertain owing to the lack of optical data.
+Nonetheless, Fig.~\ref{fig:Spitzer} shows that this outburst was also captured in mid-IR observations.
 This source was named AT~2016blu by R. Arbour after the April 2016 outburst, even though it experienced multiple outbursts before 2016.
 Prior to this event, the source had been referred to as NGC~4559OT.

 {\it April 2017:} AT~2016blu experienced two bright phases in April and May 2017 reported in the Bright Supernovae webpage.
-Fig.~\ref{fig:RecentZoomed4} shows that ATLAS data reinforce the first peak brightness, while the Super-LOTIS data cover the secondary peak.
+Fig.~\ref{fig:RecentZoomed4} shows that ATLAS data reinforce the first peak brightness, while the secondary peak was covered by both ATLAS and Super-LOTIS.